Xentrix: History

 Xentrix were called Sweet Vengeance from 1984 to 1988.
+The original lineup consisted of vocalist/rhythm guitarist Chris Astley, guitarist Kristian Havard, bassist Paul MacKenzie, and drummer Dennis Gasser.
 The band attracted attention with a five-star rating from Kerrang! magazine, and Roadrunner Records then contacted the band asking them why they had not been sent a copy, and arranged an audition with the band.
 After the audition, the band was signed to the label and recorded their first album Shattered Existence in the summer of 1989.
 The band toured with Sabbat in support of the album.

 In 1990, the band faced a small bit of controversy/publicity surrounding the release of their cover of Ray Parker Jr.'s "Ghostbusters" theme, in which the original artwork for the single had an unauthorised use of the Ghostbusters logo (with the ghost giving the finger).
 The single was subsequently re-released using a different cover.

-The band also reached new heights when they opened for Bay Area thrash metal band Testament.
+The band also reached new heights when they opened for Bay Area thrash metal band Testament in 1990.
 Later that year they recorded their second album For Whose Advantage?, which gained them yet more interest and their first music video for the album's title track.
 Xentrix promoted For Whose Advantage? with a tour with Skyclad, and also played shows with bands like Slayer and Sepultura.

 In 1992, the band decided to take a different direction with their album Kin, adopting a more progressive style with their music, which was considered by many to be the band's biggest mistake, despite the critical acclaim.
 A video for "The Order of Chaos" was shot and received some airplay on MTV, and to promote the album, Xentrix went on tour with Tankard.

-After a hiatus and replacing Chris Astley with Simon Gordon and Andy Rudd on vocals and guitar respectively, Xentrix resurfaced in 1996 with their fourth album Scourge, the band once again took a different direction by adopting a slower groove metal sound.
+After a hiatus and replacing Astley with Simon Gordon and Andy Rudd on vocals and rhythm guitar respectively, Xentrix resurfaced in 1996 with their fourth album Scourge.
+The band once again took a different direction by adopting a slower groove metal sound.
 The band broke up shortly after its release, citing the decline in popularity in the British metal scene as the reason.

-In 2005, Xentrix announced that they would be reuniting with its classic line-up for a small number of dates.
+In 2005, Xentrix announced that they would be reuniting with its classic lineup for a small number of dates.
 They played a handful of shows in the UK in the spring of 2006, including one with then-recently reunited Onslaught and Evile.
 Despite the positive response to those two shows, Xentrix announced that September that they had once again split up.